-(a) Council must provide DMPL with written reasons for declining to approve the draft-New Strategic Plan; (b) DMPL must reconsider the draft_New_Strategic Plan and Council's reasons for declining to approve it; and (c) DMPL must resubmit a further draft.
-New Strategic Pplan to Council for its reviewand approval.
-4.2.6 Council approves the draft New Strategic Plan, it is the Strategic Plan for the purposes of ocument.
+I (a) Council must provide DMPL with written reasons for declining to approve the draft-New Strategic Plan; I (b) DMPL must reconsider the draft_New_Strategic Plan and Council's reasons fordeclining to approve it; and I (c) DMPL must resubmit a further draft.
+New Strategic Pp lan to Council for its reviewand approval.
+4.2.6 Council approves the draft- New Strategic Plan, it is the Strategic Plan for the purposes of locument.
 4.2.5

 4.2.7 Council may request DMPL to review and update the anythe Strategic Plan from time to time.
-4.3 Annual Business Plan &amp; and Budget 4 .3.1 Until the first Annual Plan & Budget is approved by Council under this clause 4.3, DMPL- must conduct its affairs in accordance with the transitional Annual Plan & Budget set out i Schedule 2.
-4 .3.2 4.3 .1DMPL must prepare and provide to Council a draft Annual Busines Plan &amp; and Budget for the operation of the Dandenong Market and the provision of the Management Services in respect of each financial year.
-4 .3.3 4.3 .2The draft Annual Business Plan and& Budget must: (a) Manage be prepared in consultation with Council and the Marketmanage (b)(a) be consistent with the Strategic Plan, once the Strategic Plan has been approved by Council under clause 4.2; (c)(b) address any matters requested by Council to be addressed in relation to the operation of the Dandenong Market; (c)contain a detailed budget for the operation of the Dandenong Market during the relevant financial year specifying expected (1)rental and other income , DMPL's costs of (2) expenses associated with providing its services and Management Fee- managing the daily operations; and (3) other expenses associated with the delivery of the Strategic Plan; and (d)(4) -payments te to be made to Council; (e)(d)contain detailed performance indicators for the performance of the Dandenong Market; (f)(e) in respect of each financial year commencing on or after 1 July 2013, be provided t Council not less than 3 23 months prior to the commencement of the financial year to which it relates.
-4. 3.
-4 4.3.3 -Council must review and approve or decline to approve the draft Annual Business Plan and&amp; Budget by notice in writing to DMPL. .4If Council declines to approve the draft Annual Business Plan and Budget: 4 .3.5 4.3 reasons for declining to approve it; and (c) DMPL must resubmit a further draft Annual Business Plan and & Budget to Council for itsreview and approval.
-Busii 4 .3.7 4.3.5 e Council approves the draft Annual Business Plan and & Budget, it is the Annual ness Plan and &amp; Budget for the relevant financial year for purposes of this ment.
-4.4 Repo 4.4 orts by DMPL to Council DMPL must provide Council with Quarterly written reports on the ormance of the Dandenong Market within 10 Business Days6 weeks of the end of each ter, including:
+4.3 Annual Business Plan &amp; and Budget 4.3.1 Until the first Annual Plan & Budget is approved by Council under this clause 4.3, DMPL- must conduct its affairs in accordance with the transitional Annual Plan & Budget set out i Schedule 2.
+4 .3.2 4.3.
+1DMPL must prepare and provide to Council a draft Annual Busines Plan &-and Budget for the operation of the Dandenong Market and the provision of the Management Services in respect of each financial year.
+4 .3.3 4.3.
+2The draft Annual Business Plan and& Budget must: (a) be prepared in consultation with Council and the Market Manage (b)(a) be consistent with the Strategic Plan, once the Strategic Plan has been approved by Council under clause 4.2; (c)(b) address any matters requested by Council to be addressed in relation to the operation of the Dandenong Market; (c)contain a detailed budget for the operation of the Dandenong Market duringthe relevant financial year specifying expected (1)rental and other income, DMPL's costs of (2) expenses associated with providing its services and Management Fee- managing the daily operations; and (3) other expenses associated with the delivery of the Strategic Plan; and (d)(4) -paymentst e to be made to Council; ( e)(d)contain detailed performance indicators for the performance of the Dandenong Market; ( (f)(e) in respect of each financial year commencing on or after 1 July 2013, be provided t Council not less than 3 23 months prior to the commencement of the financial year to which it relates.
+4.3.4 -Council must review and approve or decline to approve the draft Annual Business Plan and&amp; Budget by notice in writing to DMPL.
+4 .3.5 4.3.
+4If Council declines to approve the draft Annual Business Plan and Budget: ( a) Council must provide DMPL with written reasons for declining to approve the draft Annual Business Plan and& Budget; b ]+19422+D MPL must reconsider the draft Annual Business Plan &amp; and Budget and Council's reasons for declining to approve it; and I (c) DMPL must resubmit a further draft Annual Business Plan and & Budget to Council for itsreview and approval.
+Busi 4 .3.74.3.5 e Council approves the draft Annual Business Plan and & Budget, it is the Annual ness Plan and &amp; Budget for the relevant financial year for purposes of this ument.
+4.4 Repo 4.4 orts by DMPL to Council DMPL must provide Council with Quarterly written reports on the ormance of the Dandenong Market within 10 Business Days6 weeks of the end of each rter, including: